freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 Initial calibration on a modern superconducting QPU with dozens or few hundred qubits may take many hours.

+---

+(I had noticed a bit of inconsistency in the lingo between different people and companies when it comes to calibration.
+Some people would say "I need access to calibration data", but they mean fidelity or quality metric data, i.e. they want those metrics that describe how good the calibration data is.
+Other people actually want calibration data: those numbers that define the pulse shapes, amplitudes, etc. And some people assume that a single "calibration data" structure would include both.)

 ### Recalibration

 The initial calibration set is good, but the properties of the chip keep changing over time and due to changing environment.
 Occasional recalibration is needed.
 It's much faster than initial calibration.
 Think of it as fine-tuning the mostly well tuned system.